samsquire/ideas2/README.md

 # 99. Community Idea: Secret Sauce

-Understand what a project does by looking at the secret sauce.
+Understand what a project does by looking at what API calls a piece of software uses.
 The secret sauce of Kubernetes is that it runs Docker run for you.

 # 100.